 This AOI is intended for use with the “Weather Station v1_0” pop-up.

-A standard button exists on the “Symbols Library – Misc I” window on the Intouch baseload that holds the action script for mapping tags to the pop-up.
+A standard button exists on the “Symbols Library – Misc I” window on the InTouch baseload that holds the action script for mapping tags to the pop-up.
 Developers can perform a Substitute Tag option on this object to replace the placeholder tags with the correct device tagging.
 There are no manual adjustments that need to be made to this script.